piano-miles/SPANet/README.md

 The configuration `ini` has been deprecated into a configuration `yaml`.
 The conversion should just be to change the syntax a bit, the values should remain the same.
 A conversion script is in the works.

-The dataset format has also changed slightly, but old style datasets can be converted into a new style dataset using [`utils/convert_dataset.py`](utils/convert_dataset.py).
+The dataset format has also changed slightly, but old-style datasets can be converted into new-style datasets using [`utils/convert_dataset.py`](utils/convert_dataset.py).

 The old codebase may always be accessed here: [https://github.com/Alexanders101/SPANet/tree/v1.0](https://github.com/Alexanders101/SPANet/tree/v1.0)